Sales channel strategy: your complete guide

 A channel partner that does not operate in the same market is unlikely to generate many sales.

-If your company makes household safety products for senior citizens living in New England, a Las Vegas-based retail chain known for its youthful and avant-garde clientele is not the channel partner you should be looking for.
+Say, your company makes household safety products for senior citizens living in New England.
+A Las Vegas-based retailer known for its youthful and avant-garde clientele is not the channel partner for you.

 Instead, you should look for partners with similar customers to yours, even if they sell different products.